-The posts are offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
+The posts are offered on a part-time basis (6PA).
 We are committed to flexible working arrangements, including job sharing, and we will discuss these arrangements with any shortlisted candidates.

 We welcome applications from established consultants and senior trainees who will be within six months of completion of specialist training at the time of the Advisory Appointments Committee.